thechard/engineering-management/BookList.md

 ### Turn the Ship Around
 ###### David Marquet

+#### Why I read this
+This was another book that was recommended to me by my direct manager when I first became a people lead.
+Entering a new team that needed a lot of improvement was a new challenge for me.
+This book really helped me find my leadership style and gave me ideas for how to empower my team to think and improve things for themselves - rather than dictating changes to them.
+I also liked that it reminded me to be kind to myself.
+Mistakes are enevitable, especially when starting out on a leadership journey, it's important to admit your mistakes and grow from them rather than dwelling on them or letting them defeat you.

+#### Summary From Amazon
 Turn the Ship Around! is the story of how David Marquet took the U.S. Santa Fe nuclear submarine from worst to first by challenging the U.S. Navy’s traditional leader-follower approach and implementing his own framework of leader-leader.
 The results revolutionised the field of leadership, as each member of Marquet’s crew became a leader and assumed responsibility for everything he did, from clerical tasks to crucial combat decisions.

 By embedding goodness in the practices and people, Santa Fe continued to win awards and promoted a highly disproportionate number of officers to submarine